 Most common names are variations of the footwear theme — Lady’s slippers, slipper plant, slipper flower, and the Spanish zapato del diablo (“devil’s shoe”).

-The genus name Pedilanthus is a composite of the Greek words pedilon (shoe) and anthos (flower).
+One of its former scientific names, Pedilanthus macrocarpus, is still commonly used.
+Pedilanthus is a composite of the Greek words pedilon (shoe) and anthos (flower).

 When research analyzed the milky white sap of lady slipper, it was found to be 6% to 10% rubber.